 - Any hunter with a valid Oregon or Idaho hunting license may hunt in the waters or on the islands of the Snake Rvr, where the river forms the boundary between the two states.
 All laws and rules of the respective states apply.

-- To hunt big game you must have in possession a big game tag valid for the dates, area, and species being hunted.
+- To hunt big game you must have in possession a big game tag, either electronic or paper, valid for the dates, area, and species being hunted.